Occupational Exposure

 Why do carpenters have such high mesothelioma rates?

-Carpenters face 34 times higher mesothelioma risk because their work routinely involved cutting, sawing, drilling, and fitting asbestos-containing materials including drywall, insulation boards, ceiling tiles, flooring, and roofing products.
+British carpenters with more than 10 years of exposure before age 30 had an odds ratio of 50.0 for mesothelioma compared to low-risk occupations — a lifetime risk of approximately 1 in 17.
+Their work routinely involved cutting, sawing, drilling, and fitting asbestos-containing materials including insulation boards, ceiling tiles, flooring, and roofing products.
 These activities released massive amounts of respirable asbestos fibers into poorly ventilated work areas.

 What asbestos products did carpenters work with?